Social psychology, applied psychology, and human factors.

 Laboratory Work: Psychology is an empirical subject, and laboratory work is an integral and important component.
 Topics in the laboratory program are related to those covered in the lecture courses and involve key activities that form part of the internal assessment for this paper.

-- Internal assessment includes two written assignments and a group presentation.
-Internal assessment contributes 50% to the final grade
+- Internal assessment includes weekly progress tests, two written assignments and a group presentation.
+Internal assessment contributes 60% to the final grade

 - External assessment involves a two-hour multiple-choice exam at the end of the term